Skip to main content

 To make it as easy as possible to get started with pyrefly, we've provided a script for automatically migrating a mypy config to pyrefly.

-$ pyrefly config-migration path/to/your/mypy.ini
+$ pyrefly init path/to/your/project

 We do recommend checking the resulting config for errors.
 While there is some overlap between mypy's config options and pyrefly's config options, it's not always possible to cleanly translate one config option to another.